JaredP45/ClassWebProject/README.md

 If there is an update on the remote repository (GitHub), follow these steps to update your local copy.

 1. ```git status``` to check what's been staged or changed.
+   * If there are changes to be staged, use ```git stash <ITEMS-TO-BE-STASHED>``` to temporarily hold your changes while you pull.

 2. ```git pull origin master``` to pull down what you don't have (i.e. update your copy)

-3. Inside ClassWebProject/base/, run localhost server ```python manage.py runserver``` and check if it runs without issue.
+3. Inside ClassWebProject/base/, run localhost server ```python manage.py runserver``` and check if it runs without issues.

 ## Sending Your Local Update: